ValueForge/FundItETC/README.md

 ## Development environment

 The back-end for FundItETC is a suite of four Solidity smart contracts developed for deployment on the ETC network.
-It utilizes the OpenZeppelin Solidity contrat library, thirdweb's Web3 and HardHat frameworks.
+It utilizes the OpenZeppelin Solidity contract library, thirdweb's Web3 and HardHat frameworks.

 FundItETC will be accompanied by a JavaScript-based UI/UX application and HTML website which is expected to utilize the Tailwind CSS framework.